Montana State Capitol

 Casinos and saloons get plenty of business, too.
 Video slot machines are common.
 Lottery tickets sold by the State lead to a quick buck for a few gamblers.

-The most fun in Helena is found outdoors.
-Bordering the city on the south is the famous Mt.
-Helena.
+Fun in Helena is found outdoors.
+Mt.
+Helena borders the city on the south.
 It’s a short hike on foot to the top of Mt.
 Helena and every bit worth the trip.
 The view of the Helena Valley and the mountains to the south and west is spectacular.
-Even in the summer, it’s usually quiet on the top of Mt.
+Even in the summer, it’s usually quiet on top of Mt.
 Helena, making this a place of solitude and peace.
 Travel tip: Comfortable shoes are a must for hiking.

 The Gates of the Mountains, a few miles northeast of Helena, is another area of uncommon beauty and serenity.
 The Missouri River flows through an enormous gorge cut deep in the mountains.
 Boat trips, open to the public, follow the river as it passes though the Gates.
 Mountain goats are often seen high on the cliffs which border the river.
 Ancient Indian paintings can be seen high above the river on the walls of the canyon.

-Bird watchers and other naturalists visit Helena in late fall (mid-October to mid-December) to see large numbers of bald eagles at Hauser Lake east of Helena.
+Bird watchers and other naturalists visit Helena in late fall (mid-October to mid-December) to see large numbers of bald eagles below Canyon Ferry Dam on Hauser Lake east of Helena.
 The eagles, migrating south from Canada, stop at Hauser Lake for several days to feast on kokanee salmon.

 The kokanee salmon die after spawning, and the eagles take advantage of this plentiful source of food.
 It’s a great experience to watch a bald eagle, flying high in the sky, drop down rapidly, yet gracefully, to lake level and clutch a dead salmon and then soar away.
 Many bald eagles rest in the trees bordering the lake, making prolonged viewing easy.
 Bring binoculars.